Compliance principles

 All the Directors have access to the services and advice of the Company Secretary and are able to take independent professional advice.
 The Board operates an Audit & Risk Committee, a Nomination Committee and Remuneration Committee providing governance and experience for these topic areas.

-The Company recognises the importance of having independent directors on the Board and currently includes two independent non-executives, Dr Nigel Burton and Gary Worby.
-The Board also includes three non-executive directors (David Nicholl as Chairman, Andrew Lawley and Derek Myers) who are not considered to be independent but whose knowledge and expertise are of significant value to the Group.
+The Company recognises the importance of having independent directors on the Board and currently includes one independent non-executives, Dr Nigel Burton.
+The Board also includes three non-executive directors (Andrew Lawley as Chairman, Gary Worby, and John Hornby) who are not considered to be independent but whose knowledge and expertise are of significant value to the Group.

 Principle 6: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities